nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. TA lists existing consultations
+   - If no future consultations exist, system shows an appropriate message
 2. TA selects consultation
 3. TA adds student
 4. System updates consultation

 **Extensions**

+* 1a.
+No existing consultations
+    * 1a1.
+System shows message that no future consultations are available
+    * 1a2.
+Use case ends

 * 2a.
 Invalid consultation selection
     * 2a1.
 System shows error message
     * 2a2.
 Use case resumes from step 1

+* 3a.
+Student does not exist in system
+    * 3a1.
+System shows error message that student cannot be found
+    * 3a2.
+Use case resumes from step 3

+* 3b.
+Student already in consultation
+    * 3b1.
+System shows error message that student is already registered
+    * 3b2.
+Use case resumes from step 3

 *{More to be added}*